Science

 ''I really enjoyed putting red liqiuid into a vase and seeing if it changes the colour of the flower.''

-''I have enjoyed learning about our teeth, making circuits and making food chains.''
+''I have enjoyed learning about our teeth, making circuits and creating food chains.''

 ''I loved tasting the different foods during Science Week and exploring gravity!''